Kia Sorento Review 2023 | Top Gear

 Does it drive like a school bus though?

 The steering is plenty quick enough, the brakes decent and the general feeling one of calm getting-on-with-the-job.
 Which is exactly what you want.
 Even the various gearboxes work well (eight-speed DCT in the diesel, six-speed auto in the others), in that you don’t really notice them.
-One thing to note is that they all get Kia’s ‘Terrain Mode’ system to go with the all-wheel drive, so there are Mud, Snow and Sand settings.
+One thing to note is that they all get Kia’s ‘Terrain Mode’ system to go with the standard all-wheel drive, so there are Mud, Snow and Sand settings.

 Not sure how many people are really going to venture too far off-road in a Sorento, but it’s a nice little addition that adds some psychological comfort if the weather/surface has turned interesting.